I recently ordered something from a company.

 That way, it becomes a force for good in your life, instead of destructive, festering energy that eats away at you.

-Allowing yourself to be angry is one of the topics in my brand new book ’The Art of Divine Selfishness – transform your life, your business & the world by putting YOU first.’
+Allowing yourself to be angry is one of the topics in my book ’The Art of Divine Selfishness – transform your life, your business & the world by putting YOU first.’

 Sign up for weekly(ish) updates below and receive: